fpsvogel/fpsvogel.com/src/_posts/2022-05-05-ruby-hash-dot-syntax-dig-performance-benchmarks.md

 (The reason I do this instead of `config[:item][:template][:variants]` or `config.dig(:item, :template, :variants)` is that the `KeyError` raised by `fetch`, in case of a missing key, is more helpful than the default `nil` value from brackets or `dig`.
 In fact, that `nil` could cause a major debugging headache if it results in an error somewhere else far from where the `nil` originated.)

-Is there a more concise alternative to those repeated `fetch`es, but with the same safety net of a `KeyError`?
+Can we hack our way to a more concise alternative to those repeated `fetch`es, but with the same safety net of a `KeyError`?
 Of course!
 This is Ruby, after all, where anything is possible.
 But whether it's *advisable*… that's the real question.
 In this post, we'll look at two possible syntaxes along with their performance and usability implications:

 - Dot syntax: `config.item.template.variants`
-- Dig syntax: `config.dig!(:item, :template, :variants)`
+- Dig syntax: `config.dig!(:item, :template, :variants)` (or `dig_fetch` or `deep_fetch` if you prefer)

-Originally I set out to find a performant approach to dot syntax, but by the end I had pivoted, for reasons that I'll explain.
+Originally I set out to find a performant approach to dot syntax, but by the end I had changed my mind, for reasons that I'll explain.

 ## Baselines

 First, here are benchmarks on standard syntax (mostly).
 For the benchmark code, see the end of this post.

-1. Bracket notation: `hash[:address][:category][:desc]`
+1. Bracket notation: `hash[:a][:b]`
-2. Dig: `hash.dig(:address, :category, :desc)`
+2. Dig: `hash.dig(:a, :b)`
-3. Chained `fetch`: `hash.fetch(:address).fetch(:category).fetch(:desc)`
+3. Chained `fetch`: `hash.fetch(:a).fetch(:b)`
-4. A shorter `fetch` alias: `hash.f(:address).f(:category).f(:desc)`.
+4. A shorter `fetch` alias: `hash.f(:a).f(:b)`.
 Because why not.

 ```
                            user     system      total        real